 I prepared dinner.
 Afterward, I turned the dinette into a single, comfortable bed for me and told “scary” stories to the girls.
 Our first night in California closed when the western sunset created spectacular images.

 The following morning, we closed the camper and headed toward the southeastern entrance to Lassen National Park.
 The truck and camper combination handled the dirt road (Werner Valley) without an issue.
-Overall, the truck and camper felt stable and able driving this semi-rough, dirt road.
+Overall, the truck and camper felt stable and able to drive this semi-rough, dirt road.

 We grabbed our packs and proceeded to hike from the Warner Valley Trailhead to Devil’s Kitchen.
 Minutes after leaving the trailhead, I heard the famous words: “Are we there yet?”
 With a smile on my face, I realized that I said the exact same words to my parents years ago.